kkrbharat14/observer-pattern/README.md

 CurrentConditionsDisplay and ForecastDisplay are observers that want to be notified of any changes in weather data, they also implement Display Element to display their relevant information.

+Note--> Example of this implementation has been taken from Book 'Head First Design Patterns'